hiro4669/dssm/README.md

 1. Run `samples/Cpp_RemoteSample/write_proxy_test`
 1. Run `samples/Cpp_RemoteSample/read_proxy_test`

-If you want to use buffered features (recommand if you use WiFi)
+If you want to use buffered features (recommended if you use WiFi)
 1. Run `samples/Cpp_RemoteSample/read_buffer_test`